pensjonatus/flash-fiction/blog/in-love-with-the-dawn.md

 ---
-title: 'In Love with the Dawn'
+title: In Love with the Dawn
 date: '2015-08-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The sun was rising over Nogoori, the capital city of the planet Joom.
 Our hero,